suzuki-shunsuke/ansible-nodebrew/README.md

 Role Variables
 --------------

-* nodebrew_users: Users who are Installed the nodebrew.
-The default value is the remote_user.
 * nodebrew_nonroot: Whether the remote_user is root or not.
 This variable is set automatically, and is used to execute tasks with the become option.

 Dependencies